heidi-holappa/heidi-holappa/README.md

 I am in the process of changing careers and study for a degree in Computer Sciences in the University of Helsinki.
 I have a Master's degree in Social Services and have worked in NGO-sector for 12 years.
 I have strong experience with
 - data management and reporting
-- writing documentaiton
+- writing documentation
 - working with ICT-stakeholders
 - managing international partnerships

-Currently I am looking for my first position in the IT.
+Currently I am looking for my first position in the ICT-field.
 I am interested in positions in which I can
-- learn good practices on software development
+- learn good practices on software development and team collaboration
 - advance my skills in programming
 - find good career paths going onward

 As a person I like to challenge myself and have a desire to find out what I am capable of in different areas of life.
 From my past career I have received nothing but outstanding reviews on my work performance.
 I have also received appreciation on my people skills.
+I have good references which I will gladly provide when requested.
 If you think that I might be a good match for your company, don't hesitate to be in touch!

 * 🌍  I'm based in Helsinki, Finland
 * ✉️  You can contact me at [heidi.holappa@helsinki.fi](mailto:heidi.holappa@helsinki.fi)
-* 🧠  I'm learning Javascript
+* 🧠  I'm learning fullstack development (and related technologies)

 ### Skills